HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/stepup_auth/enabling_stepup_auth/stepup_auth_prop.md

     Use this property to specify whether the authentication level with the name auth\_level\_name is optional or required.
 When a user accesses a resource with an optional authentication level, this resource might be accessed if the first required authentication level is verified.
 When an authentication level is flagged as required, it can be verified successfully only if all required authentication levels can be verified successfully.

+    !!!note
-    **Note:** This property must not be set for the authentication level that is identified or authenticated.
+        This property must not be set for the authentication level that is identified or authenticated.
 If one authentication level is set as optional, all previous levels must also be optional.

     Default: true